Implicit Grant ⚠️ ⚠️

 Redirect Mode

-By default, the implicit grant appends tokens to the redirect URI using query parameters for backwards compatibility.
-RFC 6749 §4.2.2 recommends using URI fragments instead.
+By default, the implicit grant appends tokens to the redirect URI using URI fragments, as recommended by RFC 6749 §4.2.2.

 const authorizationServer = new AuthorizationServer(